cache exists in db Search - ManaHive

 "Find me cards equivalent to: Suspend"

-Equivalent cards to Suspend (blue instants that exile creatures and/or interact with suspend mechanics) include:
+Equivalent cards to Suspend (blue, instant, exile with potential return) include:

-1. Reality Shift – Exiles a creature, but creates a Manifested card instead.
+• Reality Shift – Exiles a creature, replaces it with a Manifested card.

 Found Cards